-The Alternative Birthing Care Center (ABC) at Providence Hospital offers expectant mothers a low-risk birthing option in a homelike setting.
+The Alternative Birthing Care Center at Ascension Providence Hospital offers expectant mothers a low-risk birthing option in a homelike setting.

 Birth is a healthy, normal, positive experience for many families.
 The philosophy of the Center is to provide a natural birth experience – one that does not routinely require medical intervention – and one that respects your privacy while encouraging family involvement.

 The ABC was created to offer expectant mothers a safer alternative to home birth as well as an alternative to traditional hospital birth.
 The Alternative Birth Care Center provides a birthing option that respects families’ feelings, assists them in joint decision-making and encourages them to have control over their own birth event.

 Our professional staff is committed to the philosophy that birth is a healthy, normal event that does not require medical intervention except in specific, problem circumstances.
 Because we are equipped to handle problems should they arise and because we respect the uniqueness of each individual labor and birth, the Alternative Birth Care Center offers the best advantages of a home birth with an additional margin of safety for both you and your baby.

 We look forward to helping make the birth of your child the personal experience it should be.

 The ABC is located near, but separate from Labor and Delivery.
 We keep medical equipment, some medications and IVs in the Center should they become necessary.
 Additional medical inventions is available for patients in emergency situations during labor.

 Patients needing additional assistance are quickly and safely escorted to the Labor and Delivery Center.
 Due to the unpredictable nature of childbirth, a room in the Alternative Birth Care Center may not be available upon your arrival to the hospital.